KTH-EXPECA/docs/source/reservation-sdr/index.rst

 We need to reserve an SDR for our use.
-When you create a reservation for one or more SDR units, only you and other users on your project will be able to use those nodes for the time specified.
+When you create a reservation for one or more SDR units, only you and other users on your project will be able to use those SDR units for the time specified.
 We will create a single day reservation for an SDR.

 * In the sidebar, click *Reservations* -> *Leases*